 What do I mean by Montessori bedroom art/décor?
 Simply just that anything you use to create ambiance in your child’s space is placed in such a way that they can truly appreciate and engage with it.

-How frustrated would you be if every time you wanted to admire your favourite painting, you had to go grab a ladder and climb up to see it?
-Placing art at their eye-level discourages that same frustration!
-They don’t have to climb furniture or ask for Mommy/Daddy to lift them up so they can see their own decorations when they’re thoughtfully placed in the first place.
+How frustrated would you be if every time you wanted to admire your favorite painting, you had to go grab a ladder and climb up to see it?
+Placing wall décor at the child’s eye level discourages that same frustration!
+They don’t have to climb the furniture or ask for Mommy/Daddy to lift them up so they can see their own decorations when they’re thoughtfully placed in the first place.

 Adding intentional art like educational posters is awesome.
 Another idea?
 Turn your own child’s work into bedroom art!
 Simple displays can be made with twine and wooden clothespins, or even cheap frames!

 So, you’ve set up the dreamiest sleeping and dressing areas in your child’s new Montessori bedroom… But what about the rest?
-In my opinion, the best use of extra space is a reading corner.
-Some simple low-hung book shelves and a comfy place to sit are all you really need to set this up – anything else you add is just bonus!
+In my opinion, the best use of extra space is a reading nook.

-- Perhaps they love dress up.
-So hang some hooks with their favourite costumes!
+- Perhaps they love dressing up.
+So hang some hooks with their favorite costumes!

 - Do you have budding musicians?
 Maybe they would love a little music corner!

-- Don’t have space in your home for a Montessori playroom?
+- Don’t have room in your home for a Montessori playroom?
 Perhaps you could put some shelving in their room for their own little bedroom-playroom

-What you choose to do with the area is totally up to you, but in true Montessori fashion, do be sure to only include pieces that are necessary, functional, and child-friendly.
-Doing so will maximize their learning and development and let them feel entirely in control in their own space.
+Exactly how you design your Montessori bedroom is totally up to you, but in true Montessori fashion, do be sure to only include pieces that are necessary, functional, and child-friendly.
+Doing so will maximize their learning and development and let them feel entirely in control of their own space.